mbraak/django-file-form/README.md

 ```
 where `AWS_S3_ENDPOINT_URL` is the AWS endpoint defined above.

-Then, you will need to pass
+Then, you will need to define

   ```
   s3_upload_dir = "user_or_form_specific_id"
   ```

-to the constructor of the form to inform the frontend to use the AJAX uploader for S3.
+in the form class or passed parameter `s3_upload_dir` to the constructor of the
+form to inform the frontend to use the AJAX uploader for S3.
+The files will be
-The files will be uploaded to
+uploaded to

 ```
 ${FILE_FORM_UPLOAD_DIR}/${s3_upload_dir}/